zheplusplus/python-reloon/README.md

     # True
     print(INT.match('123a') is not None)
     # True
-    print(INT_X.match('123a') is not None)
+    print(INT_X.match('123a') is None)
-    # False
+    # True

 ## Usage

 Each name in this package is a regular expression.
-Regexes whose name ends up with `_X` means it matches entire string.
+Regexes whose names end up with `_X` match entire strings.

 List of all regexes